Community

 I understand what Uscreen are trying to create with their community features.
 They want it to be a place where members can engage, network and continue learning.
 I get that.
 But what I don’t get is why such huge video advocates would eliminate video from the community altogether?

 Like Thinkific, the community features are an add-on to the primary video related features Uscreen offer.
-If you’re considering Uscreen as a standalone community tool, you need to see if you can justify the higher price tag over one of the other dedicated community applications like StoryPrompt.
+If you’re considering Uscreen as a standalone community tool, you need to see if you can justify the higher price tag over one of the other dedicated community applications like Swarm.

 Guild